v8/v8.dev/src/blog/adaptor-frame.md

 call rcx                   ;; Finally, call the code object!
 ```

 Although written in assembler, this code snippet should not be difficult to read if you follow my comments.
-Essentially, when compiling the call, TF needs to do all the work that was done in `InterpreterPushArgsThenCall`, `Call`, `CallFunction` and `InvokeFunctionCall` builtins.
+Essentially, when compiling the call, TF needs to do all the work that was done in `InterpreterPushArgsThenCall`, `Call`, `CallFunction` and `InvokeFunctionCall` built-ins.
 Hopefully it has more static information to do that and emit less computer instructions.

 ### TurboFan with the arguments adaptor frame